top of page

 American History: Students will learn about the history of America from its very beginnings to modern day happenings.
 The curricula and materials will be developed in the coming months.
 Year-long class offered in Hour 3.
 Curriculum already in place (Notgrass Exploring America Volume 2).

 Health: This homeschool high school health and nutrition curriculum explores the physical, social, mental, and spiritual concepts that are needed for a healthy lifestyle.
 Students will learn how to use the fitness portion to help them maintain a healthy weight and active lifestyle.
-Year-long class offered in Hour 3.
+Year-long class offered in Hour 4.
+Afternoon only.
 Curriculum already in place.

 Theater: This class is all about drama-theater, acting, and performance.
 This class will involve music, planning and preparing a performance while encouraging teamwork. $$ Year-long class offered in Hour 5.
 Curriculum to be developed by the teachers.
 Afternoon only.